ndy01/FCD-S22-62275/Aidan_Henry/README.md

 **Contents**

-- `.pdf` of M6 submission
+- `apsmith_hvonrint_M6 FINAL.pdf` of M6 submission
 - additional `apsmith_hvonrint_sun-analysis.gif` and `apsmith_hvonrint_panel-movement.gif`
 - `apsmith_hvonrint_gh.script.gh` script file
 - `apsmith_hvonrint_rhino.3dm` CAD model file
-- this `.md` README
+- this `apsmith_hvonrint_README.txt` README

 ## Instructions for Use

 This project uses a _Grasshopper_ script&mdash; which is a file that contains the algorithm to generatively design our spaceframe.
 You must have Rhino 7 to open the `apsmith_hvonrint_rhino.3dm` file.
 The _Grasshopper_ script requires downloading the Rhino Plugin _Ladybug_ to run the daylight simulations.
-Once the software is correctly downloaded and the file is opened the sketch will contain a key that also detils the following information.
+Once the software is correctly downloaded and the file is opened the sketch will contain a key that also details the following information.
 There are two input boxes in dark blue groups.
-The first contains the parameters for changing the size of the space frame and the second holds the parameters for selcting a day and time of the year to run the simulation.
+The first contains the parameters for changing the size of the spaceframe and the second holds the parameters for selecting a day and time of the year to run the simulation.
 The light blue groups provide extra information and notes for using the rhino geometry.
 The yellow groups are currently hidden but when viewed they display the sun simulation.

 **Dependencies**